YanCotta/ClimateRiskAssessmentTool/README.md

 # Climate Risk Assessment and Prediction Tool

+## The New Normal
+As Earth's geophysiological homeostasis continues to destabilize, climate risk assessment is becoming an essential part of daily life for billions.
+Our planet's self-regulating systems, often referred to as Gaia, are showing unprecedented strain: melting permafrost, shifting ocean currents, and disrupted atmospheric patterns are creating cascading effects throughout global ecosystems.
+This tool represents a critical response to our new reality, where understanding and predicting climate-related risks isn't just about long-term planning—it's about immediate survival and adaptation strategies for communities worldwide.

 ## Overview
 An advanced machine learning system that leverages ensemble methods and deep learning for comprehensive climate risk assessment and prediction.
 The tool combines multiple ML models with real-time weather data analysis to provide actionable insights for climate-related threats.